Your Child develops a creamy coating, which will help during natural delivery and has benefits in the first hours after birth.

 You may experience leg cramps and dark patches of skin on your face.

-Your little one is now about 15 cm long, the size of a tomato, and weighs about 240g.
+Your little one is now about 15 cm long, the size of an avocado, and weighs about 240g.

 Even after birth, vernix coating can continue to protect your baby’s skin by helping it retain moisture and stave off bacterial infections.
 This is why it’s not recommended to instantly bath a baby after birth, and the World Health Organization (WHO) recommends waiting for at least six hours.